Baldie-dev/JanusLM/README.md

 python src\data_generator.py --verbose --vuln HTTP_HEADERS --num 5 --instruction "Do not introduce CORS misconfiguration, but introduce HSTS misconfiguration"
 ```

-To generate one pair of high-quality training data, it costs on average:
+To generate one pair of high-quality training data, following number of tokens has been consumed:
 - Input tokens: ~4000
 - Output tokens: ~10000

+Which means that it costs around 14M tokens to generate 1000 of training data samples.

 Current token distribution in training data (*Larger dataset to be prepared*):